litepalette/litepalette.github.io/_posts/2020-02-05-information-theoretic.md

 title: Information theory - Your brain on psychedelics to life in the universe
 ---

+information theory seems to permeate multiple topics i've been reading on.

+IT is a classic

 Pooling together insights from the following podcast episodes: